An alternative strategy to transform retirement

 A Household Loan provides flexibility and choice to improve the home, lifestyle and wellbeing of retiree clients, particularly in the current challenging environment.

 Household Capital is different to other lenders because:

-- We offer Australia’s lowest available reverse mortgage interest rate
+- We offer the lowest available rate on reverse mortgage at 4.95%

 - Our focus is on providing long-term, responsible retirement funding that meets your clients’ needs